monacoremo/postgrest-sessions-example/app.sql.md

 comment on function api.authenticate is
     'Sets the role and user_id based on the session token given as a cookie.';

-grant execute on function api.authenticate to authenticator;
+grant execute on function api.authenticate to anonymous;

 ```